 A private eye escapes his past to run a gas station in a small town, but his past catches up with him.
 Now he must return to the big city world of danger, corruption, double crosses and duplicitous dames.

 It's the Great Depression.
-In the process of robbing a bank of $10,000, the robbery because he is unable to provide for his family, Ben Harper kills two people.
-Before he is captured, he is able to convince his adolescent son John and his infant daughter Pearl not to tell anyone, including their mother Willa, who Ben believes is too idealistic, of where he hid the money, namely in Pearl's favorite toy, a doll that she carries everywhere with her.
+In the process of robbing a bank of $10,000, Ben Harper kills two people.
+Before he is captured, he is able to convince his adolescent son John and his daughter Pearl not to tell anyone, including their mother Willa, where he hid the money, namely in Pearl's favorite toy, a doll that she carries everywhere with her.
 Ben, who is captured, tried and convicted, is sentenced to death.
-But before he is executed, Ben is in the state penitentiary with a cell mate, a man by the name of Harry Powell, a self-professed man of the cloth, who is really a con man and murderer, he who swindles lonely women, primarily rich widows, of their money before he kills them.
-The authorities are unaware of these crimes, Harry who is incarcerated on a thirty day sentence for car theft.
+But before he is executed, Ben is in the state penitentiary with a cell mate, a man by the name of Harry Powell, a self-professed man of the cloth, who is really a con man and murderer, swindling lonely women, primarily rich widows, of their money before he kills them.
 Harry does whatever he can, unsuccessfully, to find out the location of the $10,000 from Ben.
 After Ben's execution, Harry decides that Willa will be his next mark, figuring that someone in the family knows where the money is hidden.
 Despite vowing not to remarry, Willa ends up being easy prey for Harry's outward ...
 Written by